Edward Via College of Osteopathic Medicine

 VCOM has partnered with Bluefield College to convert our Graduate Certificate Program into a Master of Arts in Biomedical Sciences.

 For information on VCOM’s preparatory programs, visit https://www.vcom.edu/premedical_admissions

-Each week faculty and students provide health care for medically underserved and disadvantaged populations in Alabama.
-Students participate in projects to improve the health and wellness of a community as a part of their curriculum as well as through their student professional organization volunteer programs.
-VCOM faculty offer special opportunities for VCOM students in outreach in the local region.
+As a part of the service-based curriculum and through multiple outreach programs facilitated by the College, faculty and students provide health care for medically underserved and disadvantaged populations in Virginia.
+Students participate in projects to improve the health and wellness of a community as a part of their curriculum, as well as through their student professional organization volunteer programs

-Embracing the one world – one health concept, VCOM faculty and students provide global health outreach programs in El Salvador, Honduras and the Dominican Republic.
-Students benefit from the sharing of cultural experiences, medical education and public health practices that in turn improve the health of the remote communities served.
-VCOM provides sustainable year-round health clinics in all three countries to ensure a continual improvement in health care and public health practices.
+Embracing the one world – one health concept, VCOM faculty and students also participate in providing global health outreach programs in El Salvador, Honduras, and the Dominican Republic.
+Students benefit from the sharing of cultural experiences, medical education, and public health practices that, in turn, improve the health of the remote communities served.
+VCOM provides sustainable year-round health clinics in all three countries.

 Admissions Process & Application Information

 VCOM utilizes a rolling admissions process.
 The steps below outline our admissions process:

 - Determine if you are a qualified applicant